-The law school application process is complex and requires advanced planning.
+The law school application process requires advanced planning.
 Students are encouraged to consult with Dean Karen Clemence to discuss and develop their best application strategies.
 Appointments can be made by calling 610.330.5080.

 LSAC provides application checklist here.
 Applicants will create an LSAC account in order to register to take the LSAT and (several months before applying to law schools) will register with the Credential Assembly Service.
 This service receives information from applicants and, once complete, distributes it to law schools listed by the applicant.
 A complete law school application includes the electronic application completed by the applicant with all relevant attachments (i.e. personal statement, resume, and any addenda) combined with a complete CAS file sent directly to the law school by LSAC (transcript(s), letters of recommendation, and LSAT score or scores).